richardvenneman/appsignal-docs/source/appsignal/how-appsignal-operates.html.md

 ---
-title: How AppSignal operates
+title: How AppSignal integrations operate
 ---

 AppSignal consists of many different systems working together.
-This page will explain what systems are part of the integrations we ship for Ruby and Elixir, and how they work together.
+This page will explain what systems are part of the integrations we ship for [Ruby](/ruby) and [Elixir](/elixir), and how they work together.

 - [Language libraries](#language-libraries)
 - [Extension](#extension)